xros/megaboat/README.md

-## 2. Sending to the wechat
+## 2. Sending messages to the wechat
 from megaboat import RespondingContainer
-# For your own good, just Find it yourself
+# For your own good, just find it yourself :)

 ```
 ### Happy hacking